Flagsmith/flagsmith-docs/docs/guides-and-examples/staged-feature-rollouts.md

 ## How does it work

-Every Identity/Segment ID merged then hashed, and a floating point value between 0.0 and 1.0 is generated from this hash.
+Each Identity and Segment has a unique identifier.
+These two pieces of data are merged then hashed, and a floating point value between 0.0 and 1.0 is generated from this hash.
 This value is then evaluated against the "% Split" rule.

 ### An Example